 - State certified apprenticeship programs.
 Public utility training programs.
 Public utility training programs.
 Training programs appossered by trade, labor or statewide energy consulting or verification organizations.
-Training programs appossered by manufacturing organizations.
+Training programs appossed by manufacturing organizations.
 Other programs acceptable to the enforcing apero.

 702.2 SPECIAL INSPECTION [ICD].
-When required by the enforcing agency, the owner or the responsible entity acting as the owner's agent shall employ one or more special inspectors to provide inspection or other duties received in the second inspector of the routes received in the second of the received in the received received in the second of the received received received in the received rece
+When required by the enforcing agency, the owner or the responsible entity acting as the owner's agent shall employ one or more special inspectors to provide inspection or other duties received in the state of the content of the responsible entity acting as the owner's agent shall employ one or more special inspectors to provide inspection or their duties received in the state of the received in the competence to the satisfaction of the enforcing agency for the particular type of inspection or task to be performed.
+In addition to other certifications or qualifications acceptable to the enforcing agency, the following certifications or education may considered by the enforcing agency when evaluating the qualifications of a special inspector: